 Youth Leaders, Parents and Guardians will probably have more questions about what the voyage entails than the young people who sail.
-We endeavour to provide as much information as possible before the Voyages, but if you have specific questions or queries, please don’t hesitate to contact the office directly.
+We endeavour to provide as much information as possible before the voyages, but if you have specific questions or queries, please don’t hesitate to contact the office directly.
+Keeping everyone safe and well is our top priority and this end we have specific COVID-19 Standard Operating Procedures which should be read in advance.
+Our Safeguarding Policy can also be found here.

 In advance of the Voyage we ask that a berth booking form is filled in for each Crew Member.
 This form will give us crucial information about the Crew, including their age, any specific dietary requirements and/or medical conditions and medication they might be taking.
 It is important that we have full disclosure so that we can take all necessary precautions and considerations for the safety and welfare of everyone on board.
 This information is provided to the office and shared with the Skipper of the Voyage and is kept confidential.
 While we wont pry, if there is anything else you think that we need to know, such as any particular emotional issues that a Crew Member might be going through or a specific reason why a young person is joining us, then please let us know, however there is no obligation to do so.